 It’s easy to confuse both.
 The truth is, a product perspective is important for PMing; but it’s not enough!

 Well, how to start discussing Product Thinking vs Product Management?
 We keep arguing that Product Management is all about switching your viewpoint.
-Whether you compare it with other disciplines, such as Project Management, the first thing that comes to mind is product’s relationship with a particular perspective in tech.
+Whether you compare it with other disciplines, such as Project Management, the first thing that comes to mind is a product’s relationship with a particular perspective in tech.

 That is, PMing was made for the current Silicon Valley-led revolution.
 Why is that?

 First, because digital applications today demand constant reinvention.
-Consumer needs evolve quickly; product must be even quicker, advancing trends to reap the rewards of being there first.
+Consumer needs evolve quickly; the product must be even quicker, advancing trends to reap the rewards of being there first.

 Secondly, because digital teams require on-and-off interventions to protect a unified product vision.
 In traditional operations, it was OK to have discrete teams (Marketing, Design, Development) working on their own.
 This siloed mentality turned out to be the death knell for many early Internet stars.
 Hiring a Product Manager has become a cost-effective way of ensuring teams are aligned.